 It surprised me to realize that I hadn’t been back to Otonabee since the late nineties.
 When I signed up for an intensive theatre course (offered through Theatre Ontario at Trent), I knew I would feel nostalgic but I wasn’t prepared for this.
 Returning to my first home away from home was a transformational experience.

 It was such an honour to have my article on the cover of this month’s OPC Register, a publication by the Ontario Principal’s Council.
 It’s called: “It Takes a Village: Supporting student well-being using a collective impact model.”
-Please contact me if you’d like to read the article.
+Click here to read the article.